 The Group operates in fast-moving sectors across multiple jurisdictions.
 Pay levels and structures for people across the organisation are designed to be competitive and to reflect the dynamics in specific markets.
 Performance-related pay is a significant part of the remuneration of many employees, with annual cash incentives and equity awards used as appropriate to ensure suitably competitive compensation packages.
 The Committee regularly considers matters relating to compensation across the organisation and takes this into account when making decisions on the Directors' Remuneration Policy.
-Although certain elements of remuneration arrangements for the Executive Directors (such as the Incentive Share Scheme) differ from those available to other employees. the Committee is satisfied that there is sufficient alignment between the Directors and other employees.
-There is a focus on performance across all levels of the business.
-For example, Group financial and non-financial performance (which determines bonus payments to the Executive Directors) is taken into account when awarding bonuses to employees across the Group.
+Although certain elements of remuneration arrangements for the Executive Directors (such as the Incentive Share Scheme) differ from those available to other employees, the Committee is satisfied that there is sufficient alignment between the Directors and other employees.
+There is a focus on performance (which determines bonus payments to the Executive Directors) is taken into account when awarding bonuses to employees across the Group.
 Among other things the Committee compares the level of bonus outcome for the Directors with awards for others across the business to consider alignment and fairness.